Professor Jane Memmott

 My recent publications can be found on my personal web page.

-Beth Atkinson (PhD student, co-supervisor Dr Sallie Bailey, Forestry Commission): Restoration of woodlands
+Alfredo Gonzalez (PhD student, co-supervisor Dr Sallie Bailey, Forestry Commission): Woodlands as providers of ecosystem services

 Gone but not forgotten: past lab members